Code-Institute-Submissions/Jonathan97-web-Brainteaser/README.md

 I used Canva to design the wireframes for the website.
 [Canva website](https://www.canva.com/ 'Canva')

-### Unfortunately I didn't have enough time to recreate the website exactly as the wireframes.
+### Unfortunately I didn't have enough time to recreate the website exactly as the wireframes

 ### Home and About Us Page Wireframes